 It is important to file your car accident claim as soon as possible.
 In personal injury lawsuits, there is a statute of limitations that limits the amount of time you have to file a claim.
 In most cases, Illinois law specifies that a plaintiff has two years from the date of the injury to file her claim.
 The clock usually begins “ticking” from the date of the accident.

 Were you injured in a car accident in Illinois?
 It is important to discuss your case with a Melrose Park car accident attorney as soon as possible.
-Contact Arami Law Office today to learn more about seeking compensation for your losses.
+Contact Arami Law today to learn more about seeking compensation for your losses.

 How did we do?